WillDent/guess-that-tune-admin/ADMIN_FEATURE_TODO.md

     - Extensive error handling and logging added to both API and UI
     - Debugged and resolved issues with NOT NULL constraint, infinite loops, and memory
     - End-to-end tested: category creation, update, and delete all work as expected
+- **Category Assignment Step 2: Edit Page UI**
+    - Emblor TagInput integrated in `app/questions/[id]/edit/page.tsx` with correct state and props.
+    - Ready for API wiring and state management.
+- **Category Assignment Step 3: State Management**
+    - All categories and assigned categories are now fetched from the API and formatted for Emblor.
+    - Loading and error states are handled in the UI.

 ---